 “Holy shit, I am actually going to Mumbai” is what I kept saying to myself.

-After landing in Mumbai, I meet my uncle who took the day off to show me around.
+I land in Mumbai and with 2 hours left, I meet my uncle who took the day off to show me around.
 I go to the college and do all the paperwork.
 My admission was complete.
-We decided to get something to eat at this point because I hadn’t eaten (Medu vadas, they were amazing) anything since I left home.
+We decided to get something to eat since I hadn’t eaten anything since I left home more than 12 hours ago.
+I ate medu vadas for the first time and they were absolutely amazing, by the way.

-My uncle showed me around the nearby areas.
-We went around Vile Parle in an autorickshaw and it was literally everything I hoped it would be.
-A little warmer but I am not complaining.
-Oh no, sir.
+My uncle showed me around the city as we went around Vile Parle in an autorickshaw and it was literally everything I hoped it would be (lol).
+A little warmer but I am not complaining, not at all.

 The elderly couple immediately came to mind.
 They were sitting there for more than an hour and would continue to do so for another.
-They must do this every single day.
+They probably did this every single day.

-I didn’t get late, I made it to the airport on time and landed back in Delhi just before midnight.
+Thankfully, I wasn’t late.
+I made it to the airport on time and landed back in Delhi just before midnight.

 The next two hours were atrocious.

-Metros had started closing so to get to the bus station, I had to get a cab, which I got 30 past midnight after waiting for 20 minutes.
+Metros had started closing so to get to the bus station, I had to get a cab, which I got thirty minutes past midnight, after waiting for twenty minutes.

 I get to the bus station and this guy looks at me and said (more like shouted) “LUCKNOW?!… LUCKNOW?!
 LUCKNOW?!”, startled, I shouted back, “YES!” and he told me to follow him as the bus was getting refueled and was about to leave.
 So here I am, running behind a stranger on a very wide highway in a state of confusion but absolute determination to go back home.
 We catch up to the bus, I buy the ticket and I just fell asleep in a terrible, terrible seat.